smguilia/overview-1/ui.md

   * Each resource is displayed in its own row and an Actions icon ![More Actions icon](../icons/action-menu-icon.svg) is included at the end of the row.
 Click the Actions icon ![More Actions icon](../icons/action-menu-icon.svg) to start, stop, rename, or delete a resource.
   * To set up credentials or connections for a resource, click the name of the resource to go to the resource details page.
 Then, select **Service credentials** or **Connections**.
 For more information, see [Adding a credential](/docs/account?topic=account-service_credentials) and [Managing connections](/docs/account?topic=account-connect_app).

-## Working in the catalog
-{: #catalogcreate}

-Click **Catalog** from the console menu bar to explore the available offerings, which are organized in the following categories:

-* From the Services tab, you can explore the {{site.data.keyword.cloud_notm}} services for infrastructure, developer tools, compute, AI, and more for building your apps on the public cloud.
-The lifecycle and operations of these services are managed by {{site.data.keyword.IBM_notm}}.
-* From the Software tab, you can find Cloud Paks, Bitnami Helm charts, and Terraform templates.
-The preconfigured software solutions help you to build faster, and each offering is installed by using a simplified installation process to help you get started quickly.
-You manage the deployment and configuration of these offerings on your own compute resources.

-You can quickly search for any specific offering by entering keywords, or you can use the categories and filters to explore the different types of offerings.
-You can filter by category, offering type, deployment target, or the offering provider.
-For example, if you want to deploy an analytics offering to {{site.data.keyword.openshiftlong}}, you can select the **Analytics** category, and then filter the results by selecting **Red Hat OpenShift** as the deployment target.

-After you select the offering that you want to create, you can define the deployment location.

-  * For Cloud Foundry resources, you can select a specific region and then select the org and space for the service instance to be assigned to.
-  * For resources managed by {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM), you select a location to deploy in.
-Then, you select a resource group to assign the service instance to.

 ## Transitioning to the {{site.data.keyword.cloud_notm}} experience
 {: #redirect-cloud}